absolunet/docs-node-ioc/src/docs/01_getting-started/01_installation/en.md

 ### Node Manager

-To compile your code, [Absolunet](https://absolunet.com) as built a [Node Manager](https://github.com/absolunet/node-manager) to facilitate code compilation, outdated dependencies reports, package deployment, API documentation generation and much more.
+To compile your code, [Absolunet](https://absolunet.com) built a [Node Manager](https://github.com/absolunet/node-manager) to facilitate code compilation, outdated dependencies reports, package deployment, API documentation generation, and much more.
 By the way, feel free to check the amazing [Absolunet public packages](https://github.com/absolunet)!